A.LifeGrad Memorial Group Pte Ltd

-Taoist Funeral Packages & Services Singapore
+Taoist Funeral Services & Package in Singapore

-Affordable Taoist funerals from $9,888.
+Affordable Taoist funeral service package from $9,888.
 Call us at +65 9380 5592.

 Manpower & Services

-• Shifting deceased from hospital or home to embalming facility
+- Shifting deceased from hospital or home to embalming facility

-• Transport deceased from embalming facility to wake venue
+- Transport deceased from embalming facility to wake venue

-• Booking of cremation slot and arrangements
+- Booking of cremation slot and arrangements

-• Professional service team on funeral day
+- Professional service team on funeral day

-• Hearse (funeral day)
+- Hearse (funeral day)

-• Pallbearers
+- Pallbearers

-• Embalming by NEA certified female embalmer
+- Embalming by NEA certified female embalmer

-• Final night assistance in burning paper house
+- Final night assistance in burning paper house

 Casket Selection

-• Basic coffin with viewing window
+- Basic coffin with viewing window

 Wake Setup

-• Void Deck Enclosure
+- Void deck Enclosure

 - Tentage enclosure for casket area